 Naranjarte is a Nomad Spanish company with Ana Lorite and Sergio Aguilar, that mix the arts of puppetry and circus.
 Born in 2011 from the merger of two artists with experience in theatre and circus, Naranjarte uses puppets and marionettes that the artists themselves have designed and built.

-Having received an honourable mention for her final degree project with the investigation “Puppetry in English Language Teaching”, Ana seeks to broaden her knowledge by combining her expertise in Puppetry with her husband Sergio in Circus.
+Having received an honourable mention for her final degree project with the investigation “Puppetry in English Language Teaching”, Ana seeks to broaden her knowledge by combining her expertise in Puppetry with her husband and partner Sergio in Circus.
 Naranjarte started a new project in September 2017.
 From Spain to Malawi in Africa, passing through Europe, Asia, Australia and South America, Naranjarte is expanding its research worldwide and visit numerous schools in different countries in order to prove the benefits in using Puppetry and Circus in Language Teaching.

 If you want to know more about Naranjarte’s educational research “Puppetry and circus: a trip around the world’s schools”, please watch this video: